Eryk666/darwin-world/README.md

 ## Running the app

-To run Darwin World, you'll need Java 17 or higher.
+To run Darwin World, make sure you have Java 17 or newer installed.
+Then simply use the following command:

-1. **Run the app using the Gradle**:
 ```bash
    ./gradlew run
 ```